Justice Stevens Announces Retirement From Supreme Court

 As I’ve noted before, Justice Stevens is perhaps the most liberal member of the Court.
 Given that, it’s unlikely that whoever Obama appoints to replace him will have a significant impact on the ideological balance on the Court, except perhaps in close cases where a particularly persuasive Justice might be able to persuade a swing vote to accept his argument.

-Nonetheless, given the political climate, the fact that this is an election year, and the record we already have from the Sotomayor hearings last year, I think we can expect that this while be a very politically charged nomination process.
+Nonetheless, given the political climate, the fact that this is an election year, and the record we already have from the Sotomayor hearings last year, I think we can expect that this while being a very politically charged nomination process.
 Although I don’t think there’s been a Supreme Court nominee since Bork that wasn’t politically charged.